clarkfitzg/phd_research/futures/futures.md

 `backtrace(f)` provides a way to debug futures that fail.

 Supporting packages `globals` and `listenv` are generally useful, and so have been made into their own packages.
-A nice way to reuse code and separate out functionality.
+A nice way to organize code and separate out functionality.

 `demo("mandelbrot", package="future", ask=FALSE)` provides a compelling